cbarange/my-learning-space/docs/my-learning-space/WEB/HTML.md

     <meta charset="utf-8">
     <meta name="author" content="Here your name">
     <meta name="description" content="This will appear under search engines results">
+    <meta name="viewport" content="width=device-width"> <!-- this forces mobile browsers to adopt their real viewport width for loading web pages (some mobile browsers lie about their viewport width, and instead load pages at a larger viewport width then shrink the loaded page down, which is not very helpful for responsive images or design).-->

     <!-- Open Graph, used for previsualisation by socials networks and others -->
     <meta property="og:title" content="site_title">